Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Conclusions

 \section{Conclusions}

-The inverse participation ratio, the R\'{e}nyi entropy and the rms image contrast was investigated in a quadrupole billiard for the measure of wavefunction (de)localization in an avoided crossing.
-The inverse participation ratio as a measure of wavefunction localization is minimized at the center of avoided crossing, and increases toward the ends of the avoided crossing.
-For the extension from the wavefunction delocalization to the information theory, we employed the logarithm of inverse of inverse participation ratio, instead of inverse of inverse participation ratio itself.
-As a result, we confirmed that the Shannon entropy can also be an indicator of the wavefunction delocalization.
+The inverse participation ratio, R\'{e}nyi entropy, and RMS image contrast were investigated in a quadrupole billiard and an open elliptic billiard for the measurement of the wavefunction (de)localisation in an avoided crossing.
+The inverse participation ratio, as a measure of wavefunction localisation, is minimised at the centre of the avoided crossing and increases towards the ends of the avoided crossing.
+For the extension from the wavefunction delocalisation to the information theory, we employed the logarithm of the inverse of the inverse participation ratio instead of the inverse of the inverse participation ratio.

-Moreover, we exploited the rms image contrast of the pixel intensity of the mode pattern in order to quantify the wavefunction localization, and it is shown that the rms image contrast is minimized as the center of interaction is approached.
-Consequently, we confirmed that the strength of an interaction can be related to the image contrast.
-The three indicators of wavefunction (de)localization behave similarly, but the rms image contrast is the most sensitive one.
+We confirmed that Shannon entropy can also be another indicator of wavefunction delocalisation.
+Moreover, we exploited the RMS image contrast of the pixel intensity of the mode pattern to quantify the wavefunction localisation, and the RMS image contrast was minimised as the centre of interaction approached.
+Consequently, we confirmed that the strength of the interaction can be related to the image contrast.
+The three indicators of wavefunction (de)localisation behave similarly; however, the RMS image contrast is the most sensitive at least in our presented example.
+The eigenvalues that we have used in this paper are in the low-energy region, and not in the semiclassical region.
+Apparently, one can expect that the effects of (de)localisation would be enhanced in the semi-classical (high-energy) range.
+We will address these conjectures on phase space as well as configuration space in our future works.